AppliedCyberCTF/redpwnCTF-2021/README.md

-# angstromCTF-2021
+# redpwnCTF-2021
-April 2nd - April 7th
+July 9th - July 12th

 ## About
 This specific writeup is from ACS, or Applied Cybersecurity Society.

 > Want to play these challenges?
-Head on over to the [angstromCTF website](2021.angstromctf.com/).
+Head on over to the [redpwnCTF website](2021.redpwnctf.com/).

 ## Table of Contents